MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com2-proxystubdll.md

 ---

 title: com2:ProxyStubDll
-description: Specifies the path and processor architecture of a ProxyStub DLL.
+description: Specifies the path and processor architecture of a ProxyStub DLL (in Package/Applications).

 ms.date: 10/10/2017
 ms.topic: reference